leaningtech/labs/src/content/docs/cheerpj3/00-faq.md

 - Opening the HTML page directly from disk: The URL in the browser should always start with http:// or https://, if it starts with file:// CheerpJ will not work.
 You need to use a local web server during testing.
 - Forgetting to add "/app/" prefix to the JAR files used in Web page.
 CheerpJ implements a virtual filesystem with multiple mount points, the "/app/" prefix is required.
 - More in general, you can use the "Network tab" of the developer tools in the browser to check if the JAR is being correctly downloaded.
 If the JAR is never downloaded, or a 404 error is returned, something is wrong with the JAR path.
 If you don't see anything in the "Network tab", please reload the page while keeping the developer tools open.
-- When converting obfuscated JARs on MacOS and Windows there might be collisions between classes due to the case-insensitive nature of the filesystem.
+- When executing obfuscated JARs on MacOS and Windows there might be collisions between classes due to the case-insensitive nature of the filesystem.
 For example `a.class` and `A.class` will be considered the same.
-Always try to convert the JAR using a Linux machine before reporting a bug when converting obfuscated JARs.
+Always try to run the JAR using a Linux machine before reporting a bug when executing obfuscated JARs.

 ## My application compiled with CheerpJ does not work and I see a cross origin error to a Google service in the console.
 What's going on?